sdrobert/pydrobert-pytorch/docs/source/cli.rst

                           The number of workers to spawn to process the data.
 0 is serial.
 Defaults to the CPU count --mp-chunk-size MP_CHUNK_SIZE
                           The number of utterances that a multiprocessing worker will process at once.
 Impacts speed and memory consumption.
-    --timeout TIMEOUT     When using multiple workers, how long (in seconds) without new data before terminating.
-The default is to wait indefinitely.
     --policy {fixed,ali,ref}
                           The policy for determining slices from the data.
 See SliceSpectData.
     --lobe-size LOBE_SIZE